 Pre-Law Advising and Academic Planning

-If you’re considering law school, we encourage you to connect with the pre-law advisor early in your career at Elmhurst College.
+If you’re considering law school, we encourage you to connect with the pre-law advisor early in your career at Elmhurst University.

 The pre-law advisor will help you explore the field of law and guide you through every step of the law school application process, from researching schools to completing your applications.

-At your first appointment, make sure you’re enrolled on the College’s Blackboard website.
+At your first appointment, make sure you’re enrolled on the University’s Blackboard website.
 This is also a good time to talk to your pre-law advisor about:

 In your junior year, you should make an appointment with the pre-law advisor to learn more about the various options for law school and legal specialization.
 She’ll also talk to you about planning for the LSAT, preparing your law school application, requesting recommendation letters and writing personal statements.